-“I didn’t know there was an easy way to apply TapRooT® –
+“I didn’t know there was an easy way to apply TapRooT® RCA –

-I though you always had to do the whole seven step process!”
+I thought you always had to do the whole seven-step process!”

-Probably the biggest simplification in the simple way to use TapRooT® is to STOP the investigation after you do your initial information gathering and draw your initial SnapCharT®.
+Probably the biggest simplification in the simple way to use TapRooT® RCA is to STOP the investigation after you gather your initial information and draw your initial SnapCharT® Diagram.

 If you find there really isn’t anything important to learn from this investigation … Just STOP.

 Want to learn more about using TapRooT® for simple investigations?
-The read:
+Read:

 Using the Essential TapRooT® Techniques to Investigate